Nathansykes/DronfieldClubApp/README.md

-# Dronfield Club Application
+## Dronfield Club Application

-This is a membership tracking application for Dronfield Swimming Club in the Group Software Development module.
+This is a membership tracking application for Dronfield Swimming Club in the Group Software Development module using HTML, CSS, PHP, MySQL and JavaScript.

-# How to Clone
+## How to Clone
 `git clone https://github.com/b9035802/dronfield-club-app`

 # Pushing Changes